ibm-cloud-docs/ibm-spectrum-lsf/creating-workspace.md

 ```
 {: pre}

-The `--github-token` parameter is optional and only needed if you are using a private git repository.
+The `--github-token` parameter is optional and only needed if you are using a private GitHub repository.
 If you are using the [{{site.data.keyword.cloud_notm}} public GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf){: external}, you do not need to provide it.
 {: note}

 ### Listing available workspaces